Daaanieell/UI-Research-WS-2/README.md

 ### At this point you should have:

-- A Health Bar and Floating Name displayed above your player which appears in-game
+- A Health Bar and Floating Name displayed above your player which appears in-game and are changeable through the inspector.
-- A functional Weapon Selector built with the Editor UI
+- A functional Weapon Selector built with the Editor UI that filters weapons based on weapon type.

 ### 🤓 If you somehow got to this step before the time ran out, then here's an extra challenge for you, 10x developer!